Solar Battery 101: The Definitive Guide for Beginners

-Hopefully, as the technology matures, the price will continue to drop as it has been doing in recent years.
+Hopefully, as the technology matures, the price will continue to drop as it has in recent years.

 Lead acid batteries

-Lead-acid batteries are cheaper than lithium.
-That’s the primary reason they are such a popular option for a lot of solar installations.
+Lead-acid solar batteries are cheaper than lithium.
+That’s the primary reason they are such a popular option for many solar installations.